 Young people at risk of, or experiencing, homelessness need access to supportive and well-resourced services which work with them in establishing foundations on which they can build a stable future.
 These services can be tasked with the provision of ensuring health and wellbeing, safety and stability, re-engagement and participation with education and employment services.

 The aim of this campaign is to break the common stereotypes that are associated with youth homelessness, and the young people who experience disadvantage.

 The stigma attached to homelessness often prevents many young people from seeking help.
 As such, Youth Homelessness Matters Day aims to raise awareness that youth homelessness stereotypes are not accurate, and instead there needs to be more focus on recognising the signs of homelessness so there can be less shame and more productive help available.

 The campaign also aims to engage government and corporate sectors to resource specialist youth homelessness services, also known as youth refuges or shelters, which provide young people with the help they need in order to get back on their feet.

 Finding Help If You Are Homeless

-If you or someone you know is experiencing homelessness, or is at risk of experiencing homelessness you can find details on how to seek help in the document below.
+If you or someone you know is experiencing homelessness, or is at risk of experiencing homelessness you can find details on how to seek help here.